 It is important to note that current zoning in the Activity Center does not align with the Comprehensive Plan.
 For example, C-2, HR-2, R-100, and R-85 zoning categories are present in the Activity Center today but are not permitted zoning categories in the Comprehensive Plan.
-The heights and densities proposed in the Small Area Plan build off the Comprehensive Plan, as well as community and stakeholder input and existing land uses and zoning classifications present in the activity center.
-Proposed heights and densities in the Small Area Plan seek to concentrate density with greater walkability and green space with the core while maintaining appropriate transitions to and protections for single-family neighborhoods and natural resources.
+Additionally, two senior living facilities, Briarcliff Oaks and King's Bridge Retirement Community, currently exceed height limitations in the Comprehensive Plan.
+The heights and densities proposed in the Small Area Plan build off the Comprehensive Plan, as well as community and stakeholder input and existing land uses and zoning classifications present in the Activity Center.
+Proposed heights and densities in the Small Area Plan seek to concentrate density with greater walkability and green space within the core while maintaining appropriate transitions to and protections for single-family neighborhoods and natural resources.
+Proposed heights and densities are also compatible with the adjacent activity center to the north to support uses like apartments, office, and big-box retail, while maintaining buffers and transitions to single-family neighborhoods.